 No, but you can exclude up to $250,000 of gain if you are single or $500,000 if you are married.
 There are other rules that may apply to this exclusion.

-The Housing and Economic Recovery Act of 2008 places additional limits on the capital gains exclusion for those individuals that have either converted a primary residence into a rental or have made a previous rental property into their primary residence.
+The Housing and Economic Recovery Act of 2008 places additional limits on the capital gains exclusion for those individuals that have made a previous rental property into their primary residence.

 If the sale of the home results in capital gains that exceed the allowed exclusion, then the taxpayer must report the taxable gain and pay the appropriate capital gains taxes.

-Can I rent a new property to a related party?
+24. Can I rent new property to a related party?

-Can a related party be involved in the 1031 exchange?
+25. Can a related party be involved in the 1031 Exchange?

 Section 1031 of the IRC states that you cannot sell to or buy from a related party unless both parties hold the properties for two years after the exchange.
 A related party includes your parents and grandparents, your siblings, your spouse, your children and grandchildren, and any business organizations where you or your relatives are members.
 The IRS has been getting increasingly tough in this area as evidenced by the need now to provide a written statement as to whether a related party was involved in the exchange.

-Are there any other requirements involved in conducting a 1031 exchange?
+27. Are there any other requirements involved in conducting a 1031 Exchange?

-Can you do it backwards; i.e., buy the new property first and then sell the old property?
+28. Can you do it backwards, i.e., buy the new property first and then sell the old property?

-With some very few exceptions, all of the exchanges made by our clients have been deferred exchanges where the old property is sold prior to purchasing the new property.
-It is possible to do this in reverse order and purchase the new property first; i.e., prior to selling the old property.
-This is called a reverse exchange and is more complicated and a bit more expensive than a deferred exchange.
+With some very few exceptions, all the exchanges made by our clients have been deferred exchanges where the old property is sold prior to purchasing the new property.
+It is possible to do this in reverse order and purchase the new property first, i.e., prior to selling the old property.
+This is called a reverse exchange.
+It is more complicated and a bit more expensive than a deferred exchange.
 This article is based upon deferred exchanges.
 Over half of our deferred exchanges involved absentee owners conducting their first 1031 exchange.

 Many of our first-time exchangers first look at properties in Hawaii.
 After reviewing the cash flow though, they often end up purchasing investment property on the mainland.
 The clients often choose areas they currently live in, areas they visit often, or areas they hope to retire to one day.
 In our experience, we suggest that you choose an Agent or company that can provide both the sale and the property management information.
 Ideally, the same company you purchase through will manage the property for you after the sale closes.